Table of Contents

 Plasticity

 This is a property very similar to malleability and involves permanent deformation without rupture.
-It is the opposite extreme of elasticity, as can be demonstrated by comparing the behaviour of a piece of elastic rubber and a piece of plasticine under a deformation force.
+It is the opposite extreme of elasticity, as can be demonstrated by comparing the behavior of a piece of elastic rubber and a piece of plasticine under a deformation force.

-Plasticity is necessary for forging, and metals can be made plastic by heating, for example. steel is plastic when in a bright red heat.
+Plasticity is necessary for forging, and metals can be made of plastic by heating, for example. steel is plastic when in a bright red heat.

 Strength